cybear/advent-of-code-2020/README.md

 This day's Part 1 was a little easier than the last days, at least for me.
 I wonder if it's also because I've become more proficient in Rust?

+## Day 13

+There's a lot of extra work that goes into describing exactly what you want to achieve to Rust.
+The premise is that you will be rewarded two great things:

+* The program will perform exactly as specified
+* It will be able to do it very fast

+The way I'm approaching problem solving is usually without a clear idea of the exact solution.
+I don't know exactly whether an object is better looking like this or like that.
+So for fast iterations and "stumbling", JS is certainly an easier language.
+I imagine that for low-level programming, and for systems programming, it is a tool which can give huge benefits over its alternatives.
+It's of course possible that I'm still slower in Rust simply because I'm still a newbie at Rust and I've been writing JavaScript for over 20 years.